How to teach: Facial Recognition

 So, Computers are just as smart as humans now, right?

-You don't know how many times students assume that machines are the better "species" after I teach them this.
+You don’t know how many times students assume that machines are the better “species” after I teach this topic.
 We are so naturally used to recognizing faces, we take for granted the brain power involved in that process.

 And, because kids are so used to a technology that does what their brains do, they are completely unaware of just how extraordinary their own brains are.
 When teaching Artificial Intelligence (which, facial recognition is more or less categorized under) my greatest emphasis is to develop a humanistic understanding of technological advancements in my student’s wheelhouse.
 We, after all, made machines.
 Many, if not all, of their functions, are developed from observing and studying natural behaviors (in humans and animals).

 I've observed some children fearing a machine take over after initially realizing their increasing ability and autonomy.
 When students start to receive a balanced perspective of human cognition and technological function, they begin to see themselves as intelligent beings capable of creating an Alexa, not being overtaken by it.

 They understand just how narrow AI is (only capable of doing single tasks and characteristics) and just how incredible we are.
 (I guess I'm not that cynical, after all.)